Public health means health and medical initiatives that focus on:

 After 1990 some indoor workplaces had special ventilated smoking rooms.
 These were banned in 2004, apart from in rest homes and care facilities, which were allowed to have smoking rooms for residents.
 However, employees and visitors could not use the room.

 The Smoke-free Environments Act 1990 restricted indoor smoking.
 Employers had to provide smoke-free and designated smoking areas.
 Smoking was banned on passenger aircraft and restricted to certain areas on ships and trains, and in passenger lounges and restaurants.
 Smoking in bars was still permitted.

-Smallpox was the only disease preventable by vaccination before the early 20th century.
-A vaccine for diphtheria was available from 1922, for tuberculosis from 1949 and poliomyelitis (polio) from 1956.
+Smallpox was the only disease preventable by vaccination until the early 20th century.
+A vaccine for diphtheria was available from 1922, for tuberculosis from 1949 and for poliomyelitis (polio) from 1956.
 A wider range of vaccines, some combined for different diseases (such as the diphtheria–tetanus–whooping-cough vaccine), were available from the 1960s.

 Edgar Wilkins, the first director of school hygiene at the Department of Public Health, was firmly opposed to immunisation.
 His appointment was an odd choice, given that the School Medical Service was responsible for promoting immunisation.
 Child immunisation rates increased after Wilkins resigned in 1923.
 The second minister of public health, George Fowlds, was also a critic of immunisation.

 Immunisation rates increased slowly.
 In the mid-1920s around 15% of schoolchildren were vaccinated.
 This increased to about 33% in the late 1920s.
 In the 1950s a target rate of 70% for the diphtheria vaccine proved hard to reach.